 So here is a little suggestion from someone who has been there and done that:

-Despite not liking the subject area that you are studying, suck it up and still continue to strive and do your best to obtain a decent score.
-Then gather information by talking to people.
+Despite disliking the subject area that you are studying, suck it up and continue to strive; do your best to obtain a decent score.
+Then, gather information by talking to people.
 Yes, the power of such a direct method is often underestimated.
-You never know how much information you would be able to obtain simply just by talking to people with first-hand experiences, who will give you an honest account of what they encountered.
-I talked to my seniors in Biological Sciences to know more about life as a Biological Science student in subsequent years (years 2, 3 and 4), about the content covered, future job prospects etc. This is to further validate my choice if I ever wanted a switch.
-I was afraid that I may be wrong as it may be that year 1 content would cover more of the basics, hence more boring, whereas content would be more interesting and what I initially imagined it to be as I advance.
-However, I found out that content covered in subsequent years would be similar to what I did in my first year, more experiments after experiments, which further strengthened my desire to switch course to study Business Management.
+You cannot imagine how much information you will be able to obtain just by talking to people with first-hand experience.
+These people will give you an honest account of what they’ve encountered.
+I spoke to my seniors in Biological Sciences to know more about life as a Biological Science student in subsequent years (years 2, 3 and 4), about the content covered, future job prospects etc. I did so to further validate my choice if I ever wanted a switch.
+I was afraid that I might have jumped to conclusions, as it could be that year 1’s content covered more of the basics, thus making it boring, whereas content would be more interesting as I advanced.
+However, I found out that content covered in subsequent years would be similar to what I did in my first year, aka experiments and more experiments, which further strengthened my desire to switch courses to study Business Management.

-Even when I was still in Biological Science, I already knew that I was interested to study Business Management.
-I could recall constantly reading business-related self-help books, and even to the extent of borrowing lecture notes from my friends in Business school to read during my free time.
+Even when I was still in Biological Science, I already knew that I was interested in studying Business Management.
+I recall constantly reading business-related self-help books, even to the extent of borrowing lecture notes from my friends in Business school to read during my free time.

 A seemingly insignificant part-time job actually changed my life, sort of

-When I was working part time as a sales promoter promoting a certain news magazine, I found out that I really enjoyed communicating and interacting with people.
-I realized that I am really passionate about meeting new people everyday, and doing work that would enable me to see results instantly, a side of me even I myself am not aware of.
+When I was working part-time as a sales promoter promoting a certain news magazine, I found out that I really enjoyed communicating and interacting with people.
+I realized that I am really passionate about meeting new people every day and doing work that would enable me to see results instantly, a side of me even I myself was not aware of.

-You can really say that a seemingly insignificant part-time job I took up during the holidays to earn some extra allowances kind of changed my life.
-It led me to realise an area that I never thought I would be interested in.
-So friends, never underestimate the part time job you are about to take up during your term break!
+You can really say that a seemingly insignificant part-time job I took up during the holidays to earn some extra allowance kind of changed my life.
+It led me to discover an area I never thought I would be interested in.
+So friends, never underestimate the part-time job you take up during your term break!